presence-insights/pi-clientsdk-ios/README.md

 service available on [Bluemix](https://console.ng.bluemix.net/).

 ##Building
 To build the framework:

 1. Open the PresenceInsightsSDK.xcodeproj.
 2. Run the PresenceInsightsSDK-Univeral target.
 3. Pull the built framework from the *iphoneuniversal* directory in the *Output* Folder.

-*Note:* This is only required if you want to make changes to the framework.
-An already built version of the framework can be found in the *iphoneuniversal* directory in the *Output* Folder
+*Note:* You need to build this framework before being able to use pi-swift-sdk

 ##Linking
 To use the framework simply drag the PresenceInsightsSDK.framework file into your projects *Embedded